theuggla/theuggla.github.io/_posts/2018-12-01-thesis-on-testing.markdown

 comments: true
 ---

-The thesis for my Univeristy Degree is downloadable <a href='/assets/Tillgänglighet, testning och förtroende - Molly Arhammar.pdf'>--here--</a>.
+The thesis for my University Degree is downloadable <a href='/assets/Tillgänglighet, testning och förtroende - Molly Arhammar.pdf'>--here--</a>.
 It's fully written in Swedish and concerns the Swedish municipalities, so for those of you having a pressing need to jump into Swedish specifics, this is your chance.
 A short presentation of the paper can be watched <a href='https://youtu.be/y5oBVbK2xBY'>--here--</a>.

 #### Abstract - Tillgänglighet, testning och förtroende - konsten att inte vara ett funktionshinder